-In addition to University-wide policies stated in the Code of Student Rights and Responsibilities, the Department of Journalism and Strategic Media considers making up quotes from sources, turning in substantially the same assignment for credit in two different courses or students receiving any assistance from others for work assigned to be done on their own, as acts of cheating punishable to the degree determined appropriate by the course instructor and department chair.
+In addition to University-wide policies, the Department of Journalism & Strategic Media considers making up quotes from sources, turning in substantially the same assignment for credit in two different courses or receiving any assistance from others for work assigned to be done on your own, as acts of cheating and punishable to the degree determined appropriate by the course instructor and department chair.
 Punishment may include grade reductions or seeking dismissal of the student from the University.

-Further, as this is a journalism and strategic media class, students are expected to comply with copyright law and must have sufficient permission to use any copyrighted materials used in creative projects, unless otherwise informed in cases of exercises or reproduction.
+Further, you are expected to comply with copyright and intellectual property laws and must have sufficient permission to use any copyrighted materials used in creative projects, unless otherwise informed in cases of exercises or reproduction.

-Your written work may be submitted to Turnitin.com, or a similar electronic detection method, for rating originality of your ideas.
-Also to evaluate proper use and assignment of sources.
-As part of this process, you may require to submit electronic as well as hard copies of your work.
-Other instructions to follow may also be given.
+Your written work may be submitted to Turnitin.com, or a similar electronic detection method, for rating originality of your ideas and to evaluate proper use and assignment of sources.
+All creative work may be checked for policy adherence by the professor.
+The only exception to this policy is your online portfolio and its attendant pieces (for example, the résumé and logo).
 By taking this course, you agree that all assignments may undergo this review process.
 The assignment may be included as a source document in Turnitin.com's restricted access database.
 It is solely for the purpose of detecting plagiarism in such documents.
 Assignments not submitted according to the instructor's procedures may be penalized or may not be accepted at all.
-(Office of Legal Counsel, October 11, 2018)